 Three routes for Mam Tor: one direct route to the viewing point with the option to extend on the pathway as far as you’d like before returning the same way.

-Additionally, two circular routes; a longer one following the entire ridge via Castleton and another circling back via the broken road.
+Additionally, there are two circular routes: a longer one following the entire ridge via Castleton and another circling back via the broken road.

 Direct Back & Forth: 0.6km (0.4mi) – 15-30 mins